jbloom/mutpath/docs/acknowledgements.rst

 The mutation mapping feature in `BEAST`_ was implemented by `Marc Suchard`_.

-There is currently no specific reference for this software package.
-However, the reference for the general approach of creating mutational trajectories is `Gong et al, 2013`_.
+If you use this software package, please cite `Gong et al, 2013`_ as the reference for the approach, and include a weblink to this software program `on GitHub`_.

 .. _`BEAGLE`: http://beast.bio.ed.ac.uk/BEAGLE
 .. _`BEAST`: http://beast.bio.ed.ac.uk/Main_Page